List of Marvel Comics characters: A: Aegis (Lady of All Sorrows)

 Aegis, or Lady of All Sorrows, is a primordial being who wields the Power Cosmic.
 Aegis was created by writer Keith Giffen and artist Andrea Di Vito, and she first appeared in Annihilation: Silver Surfer #3, dated August 2006.
 Aegis is a member of the Proemial Gods who build and maintain the universe.
 She is the Proemial responsible for eliminating aberrations.
 After a war among the Proemials, Aegis and Tenebrous were captured by Galactus.
 She and Tenebrous aligned with Thanos and Annihilus to fight Galactus and the Silver Surfer.
 The two successfully defeated Galactus for Annihilus.
 Outlasting the events of the Annihilation Wave, Aegis and Tenebrous pondered what to do.
-Recognizing their threat, the Silver Surfer attacked the two, but was outclassed until he used the energies of the Crunch, a barrier between the universe and the Negative Zone, to slay both primordials.
+Recognizing their threat, the Silver Surfer attacked the two, but was outclassed until he used the energies of the Crunch, a barrier between the universe and the Negative Zone, to kill both primordials.

 Aegis (Trey Rollins)

 Aegis is a superhero created by Jay Faerber and Steve Scott who first appeared in The New Warriors (vol. 2) #0 in June 1999.
-Trey Rollins was a kid in Brooklyn who found a magic breastplate.
+Trey Rollins is a child from Brooklyn who found a magic breastplate.
 He became the superhero Aegis and joined the New Warriors.
 When Hercules learns that Rollins has the breastplate, he takes Rollins to Olympus and battles him, accusing him of stealing the breastplate.
-Rollins earns the right to keep the breastplate, and he learns that it was gift from Athena.
+Rollins earns the right to keep the breastplate, and he learns that it was a gift from Athena.

-During the superhero civil war. an unregistered Aegis is being pursued by S.H.I.E.L.D. operatives.
-He is offered sanctuary with X-Factor but declines.
+During the superhero civil war, an unregistered Aegis is being pursued by S.H.I.E.L.D. operatives.
+He is offered sanctuary with X-Factor, but declines.
 He later complied with the Registration Act.
-Aegis was killed during a fight with the Huntsman when the breastplate fails to protect him after jumping out of a 12-story window.
-Huntsman was acting on behalf of Hera after Zeus' death.
+Aegis is killed during a fight with the Huntsman when the breastplate fails to protect him after jumping out of a 12-story window.
 He later appears in Erebus, a casino where souls try to win a chance at resurrection.
 He helps Hercules save Zeus from his imprisonment by Hades and accompanies Amadeus Cho to the Elysian Fields.

 Aftershock

-Aftershock is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Aftershock is the name of two characters appearing in American comic books published by Marvel Comics.

 Allison Dillon

 In the MC2 reality, Allison Dillon is the daughter of former supervillain Max Dillon / Electro.
 She inherited her father's electric powers, but their different electric auras left them unable to touch the other without harming themselves.
 Growing up in foster homes, Dillon becomes the supervillain Aftershock.
-Electro finds his daughter with the help of Spider-Man and Spider-Girl and convinces her to stand down..
-Her first appearance was in Marvel's Moon Girl and Devil Dinosaur season 1, episode 1 which first aired on February 10, 2023.
+Electro finds his daughter with the help of Spider-Man and Spider-Girl and convinces her to stand down.